How to appeal claim denials and policy cancellations by an insurance company

 Health insurance claim denials and policy cancellations

 If your health insurer refuses to pay a claim or ends your health plan coverage, you can appeal the insurance provider's decision.
-A KFF analysis1 revealed that individual health insurers on HealthCare.gov denied nearly one in five in-network claims in 2023.
-Yet, less than 1% of consumers appealed their denied claims.

-• Administrative errors.
+• Administrative errors

-• Missing information in the submitted paperwork.
+• Missing information in the submitted paperwork

-• Concerns regarding medical necessity.
+• Concerns regarding medical necessity

-• Your health insurance plan doesn’t cover the service.
+• Your health insurance plan doesn't cover the service

-• Issues with your provider network.
+• Issues with your provider network

-Health insurance companies can cancel coverage2 if:
+Health insurance companies can cancel your coverage2 if:

-• You don't pay your health insurance premiums on time.
+• You don't pay your health insurance premiums on time

 Health insurance appeals process